codehaus-plexus/modello/README.md

 # Documentation

-Documentation can be found on Modello site hosted at [CodeHaus](http://modello.codehaus.org/index.html)
+Documentation can be found on the Modello site hosted at [Github.io](http://codehaus-plexus.github.io/modello/)

 # Licensing